viamrobotics/docs/docs/getting-started/high-level-overview.md

 - writing your application code for building your robot to interact with the components and services
 - implementing drivers for hardware not yet supported

-Viam currently have SDKs for Go, Python.
-With more coming soon including Typescript, Rust, C++ and Flutter.
+Viam currently have SDKs for Go and Python.
+Additional SDKs, including Typescript, Rust, C++, and Flutter, are coming soon.

 ## Next steps